Projects

 1) GROW Now Workforce Initiative

-GROW Now is the workforce development component of the ACT Now coalition led by Generation West Virginia alongside Coalfield Development, the Alliance for the Economic Development of Southern WV, High Rocks, and West Virginia University.
-GROW Now is improving job training and placement strategies in West Virginia’s climate technologies cluster within coal impacted communities.
+GROW Now is the workforce development component of the ACT Now Coalition led by Generation West Virginia alongside Coalfield Development, the Alliance for the Economic Development of Southern WV, High Rocks, and West Virginia University.
+GROW Now is improving job training and placement strategies in West Virginia.

-The program focuses on regional barriers to employment outcomes by offering subsidized job training and directly employing on-the-job trainees.
-GROW Now partners plan to train 2,090 jobseekers, place 2,223 jobseekers in quality cluster jobs, and retain 2,295 workers in climate tech careers with employee/employer support services.
-The goal is to support regional workforce growth, profitability, and job creation while addressing barriers to equitable employment outcomes.
+The program focuses on regional barriers to employment by offering subsidized job training and directly employing on-the-job trainees.
+GROW Now partners plan to train 2,090 jobseekers, place 2,223 jobseekers in quality cluster jobs, and retain 2,295 workers in advanced tech careers with employee/employer support services.
+The goal is to support regional workforce growth, profitability, and job creation while addressing barriers to employment.

 NON-CONSTRUCTION